xpack/logger-ts/README.md

 ### Checking log levels

-If the code is more complex than a single line, for example it needs a long loop, it is recommended to explicitly check the log level and skip the code entirely if the log level is not high enough.
+If the logging code is more complex than a single line, for example it needs a long loop, it is recommended to explicitly check the log level and if not high enough, skip the code entirely.

 Example: